Thinking About Renting Out Your Home? 14 Tips to Maximize Your Income

 1. Thoroughly Screen Tenants

 One of the biggest hassles we heard landlords mention was the cost (in money, time and stress) of evicting troublesome tenants.
-An eviction can take three to six months and can cost upward of $5,000, so do some preventative work by putting new tenants through a thorough screening process.
+An eviction can take three to six months and can cost upward of $5,000, so do some preventive work by putting new tenants through a thorough screening process.

 Run a credit check to give you a sense of their financial responsibility, along with a criminal and eviction investigation.
 Also, do a little reconnaissance.